lunarc/lunarc_docs/docs/batch_system.md

 charged at a higher rate.
 In this case some processing cores have to remain idle since you are using more than your fair share of memory.

-Erik has 64 Gb of memory on the standard nodes.
-Each node has two CPUs with eight cores each.
-The default memory request per core is therefore 4000 MB of memory.
-As in the case of Alarik, if more than 4000MB of memory per core is needed it has to be described as above.

 ### Controlling job output